Captainmorgan37/ID-Scanning/README.md

 The PDF manifest parsing is implemented with [`PyPDF2`](https://pypdf2.readthedocs.io/) which ships pure Python wheels.
 You **do not** need `PyMuPDF`/`fitz` for this project.
-Installing an old `pymupdf==1.20.2` release forces pip to build from source, which can take several minutes and often fails on constrained environments.
-If you previously tried to install that package you can remove it
+Earlier versions of this app depended on PaddleOCR, whose packaging pulled in `pymupdf==1.20.2` and required compiling from source.
+Switching to RapidOCR removes that fragile dependency.
+If you previously tried to install the old package you can remove it with:
-with:

 ```bash
 pip uninstall pymupdf